Q+A: Small Planet Digital

-What do you miss about the neighborhood?
+What do you miss about the old DUMBO?

 Almost all of the changes have been for the better, but we do miss the Wild Wild West days, when there were two or three food trucks parking in random spots around the neighborhood every day.
 There’s a small group of us who particularly mourn the passing of the Calexico cart.
 And the parking used to be easier, too.
 But we should all be taking mass transit or riding our bikes, right?

 What are you looking forward to in the future?

 More opportunities to build the tech and design community in the neighborhood.
 There’s very little you can’t get made or done here and that’s great for business.
 Also, with the massive influx of residents and workers, it will be nice to see some more amenities and services in the neighborhood.
 Finally, I think we’re all looking forward to the food market on Water Street.
 We’ve been living with the construction for a while, it’s time to chow down!